 Carbon capture and storage (CCS), which is sometimes called carbon capture and sequestration, prevents large amounts of carbon dioxide (CO2) from being released into the atmosphere.
 The technology involves capturing CO2 produced by large industrial plants, compressing it for transportation and then injecting it deep into a rock formation at a carefully selected and safe site, where it is permanently stored.

 Because CCS can achieve significant CO2 emission reductions, it is considered a key option within the portfolio of approaches required to reduce greenhouse gas emissions.

 CCS technology involves three major steps:

-The separation of CO2 from other gases produced at large industrial process facilities such as coal and natural gas power plants, oil and gas plants, steel mills, cement plants, etc.
+The separation of CO2 from other gases produced at large industrial process facilities such as coal and natural gas power plants, steel mills, cement plants, etc.

-Once separated, the CO2 is compressed and transported via pipelines, trucks, ships or other methods to a suitable site for geological storage.
+Once separated, the CO2 is compressed and transported, usually via pipeline, to a suitable site for geological storage.

 CO2 is injected into deep underground rock formations, often at depths of one kilometre or more.